terramate-io/terramate/docs/cloud/getting-started/index.md

 When signing up to the platform at [cloud.terramate.io](https://cloud.terramate.io/), you are asked to choose a social login provider to sign in with.

-Terramate Cloud offers to sign in using
+Terramate Cloud offers to sign in using:

-- a Google Workspace Account (formerly known as GSuite Account),
+- A Google Workspace Account (formerly known as GSuite Account),
-- a GitHub Account (coming soon; please [get in touch with support](mailto:hello@terramate.io)), or
+- A GitHub Account (coming soon; please [get in touch with support](mailto:hello@terramate.io)), or
-- a Microsoft Account (coming soon; please [get in touch with support](mailto:hello@terramate.io)).
+- A Microsoft Account (coming soon; please [get in touch with support](mailto:hello@terramate.io)).

 ::: warning
 If you are not a registered early access customer yet, your domain might not be allowed-listed yet, and you will need to